MakeSchool-Tutorials/Accelerometer-Cocos2D/P0/content.md

 # Store Screen Size

-To help us position the label we're using, and keep it on screen, we'll use the class *CCDirector* to give us some information on the size of the phone screen.  *CCDirector* is a class that handles the main view, presents scenes, and handles all the updates and drawing.  *CCDirector* has a property that describes the height and width of the current device.
-We'll store that property for use later.
+To help us position the label we're using, and keep it on screen, we'll use the *CCNode* property *contentSizeInPoints*.
+This property contains a struct that stores both the height and width of any *CCNode*.
+The MainScene class extends *CCNode* through *CCScene*, so we can access it and store it for later.

 Add a private instance variable to your *.m* file, also add a variable for a label which we will be moving using the accelerometer data, and a variable for the screen size: